Jewish settlers pepper spray Israeli soldiers in West Bank

 Israel captured the West Bank in the 1967 Mideast war, along with east Jerusalem and the Gaza Strip, territories the Palestinian seek for their future state.

-Israel has since settled some 500,000 settlers in the West Bank in some 130 settlements.
+Some 500,000 Jewish settlers now live in the West Bank in some 130 settlements.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.